-Breast-feeding is not recommended in women living with HIV because HIV infection can be passed on to the baby in breast milk.
+Women who are HIV-positive must not breast-feed, because HIV infection can be passed on to the baby in breast milk.
 A small amount of the ingredients in Abacavir/Lamivudine can also pass into your breast milk.

-If you are breast-feeding, or thinking about breast-feeding, you should discuss it with your doctor as soon as possible.
+If you are breast-feeding, or thinking about breast-feeding: Talk to your doctor immediately.